Giro d'Italia: 2017–present

+In 2019 Richard Carapaz, from Ecuador, became the first rider from his country to win the race.

 In 2020, the COVID-19 pandemic forced the postponement of the Giro to October, marking the only time in history that the Giro was not raced in May or June.
 This race was won by Tao Geoghegan Hart, making him the second British rider to win the race; then in the 2021 edition Egan Bernal became the second Colombian to ever win and in 2022 Jai Hindley became the first ever Australian to win.

+The 2023 Giro d'Italia was won by Slovenian Primož Roglič, who took the lead from Geraint Thomas on the penultimate stage, a mountain time trial to Monte Lussari, near the Italian border with Slovenia.
+Even though he suffered a dropped chain on the climb, Roglič was able to gain 40 seconds on Thomas to move into the overall lead.
+He held onto it on the final, largely ceremonial stage into Rome to win the Giro d'Italia for the first time in his career.

+In 2024, Tadej Pogačar, from Slovenia, won the race on his debut.
+He narrowly lost out on the lead after the first stage to Jhonatan Narváez, but took the pink jersey on the second stage and held it until the end.
+Pogačar executed a dominant victory, with a winning margin of almost 10 minutes, the mountains classification and 6 stage wins.
+The winning margin of 9:56 over his closest competitor, Daniel Martínez was the biggest since the 1965 edition and the fourth largest in the post-World War II era.
+Pogačar went on to win the 2024 Tour de France, becoming the first rider to win both the Giro and Tour in the same year since Marco Pantani in 1998.

+On the penultimate stage of 2025 Giro d'Italia, third-placed Simon Yates took the race lead by overturning a 1:21 minute deficit on UAE Team Emirates XRG's Isaac del Toro.

 Classifications

 A few riders from each team aim to win overall but there are three further competitions to draw riders of all specialties: points, mountains, and a classification for young riders with general classification aspirations.
 The oldest of the four classifications is the general classification.
 The leader of each aforementioned classifications wears a distinctive jersey.
 If a rider leads more than one classification that awards, he wears the jersey of the most prestigious classification.
 The abandoned jersey is worn by the rider who is second in the competition.